Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 What is the best Garmin watch for women under $250?

-The Forerunner 255 Tidal Blue at $248 is the best pick: 4.7 stars across 4,033 reviews, full running metrics, women-targeted colorway.
-For lifestyle use under $250, the Venu Sq Light Gold at $239.98 with 7,842 reviews is the deepest-proof option.
-For the cheapest GPS Garmin, the Forerunner 55 Aqua at $169.
+Three picks under $250.
+The Forerunner 255 Tidal Blue at $248 is the best running pick: training readiness and race predictor algorithms usually reserved for $400+ flagships, 14-day battery, women-targeted teal colorway.
+The Lily 2 Active at $249.99 is the best fashion pick: 38mm, built-in GPS, the only Garmin actually designed for women.
+The Venu Sq Light Gold at $239.98 is the only rectangular option.
+For the cheapest GPS Garmin period, the Forerunner 55 Aqua at $169.

 What is the best Garmin watch for women runners?